 Other features that Razer has implemented in the latest Mamba is their chroma lighting, giving you access to 16.8 million different color options.

 Keeping with the original Mamba design, you have the option of going wired or wireless with this mouse; the response rate is as low as 1ms in both modes, allowing for virtually no lag.

 The charging dock for the Mamba doubles as it’s wireless receiver, and the design is as it’s previous version – futuristic looking lighting for optimal visual effect, whilst still offering the flexibility to charge your Mamba while in use by bypassing the dock altogether.
 Simply unplug the micro USB cable from the charging dock and plug directly into the mouse instead to use it in wired mode.

 Though it’s undoubtedly a very feature-heavy mouse, some users have found fault in a few areas when it comes to the Mamba Chroma.

 The first is Razer’s Synapse software, which requires users to sign up to the Cloud in order to even register an account.
 There doesn’t appear to be any on-board memory on the Mamba, so unless running with Synapse constantly open the mouse will revert back to default settings; you lose a lot of customizability if you choose to run without the software.
 For instance, without running Synapse you will lose the ability for left/right tilt on the scroll wheel.

 A small number of people are also reporting issues with disconnections and jittery tracking, which Razer has responded to by the release of a firmware fix for affected users.

 Finally there’s the price.
-The world’s most advanced gaming mouse costs a pretty penny at $150, though you can get the tournament edition for less – $90.
+The world’s most advanced gaming mouse costs a pretty penny at $122.43, though you can get the tournament edition for less – Check on Amazon.
 If you’re after the best value for money, you could probably do better, but we agree that all the features of the Mamba do look pretty enticing if you have the money to spare.

 Final Opinion of Razer Mamba Chroma